Alan Goldsher

 Alan Goldsher is an American author of 15 books, performs on bass and keyboard, and is a music and sports journalist.
 He lives in Chicago.

 Writing

 Goldsher has written 15 books, both fiction and non-fiction.
 His debut novel, Jam, was published in 2002, with the non-fiction Hard Bop Academy: The Sidemen of Art Blakey and the Jazz Messengers appearing the following year.
 His 2010 novel Paul Is Undead: The British Zombie Invasion received a starred review from Publishers Weekly, where it was described as a "humor-filled splatterfest" having "over-the-top bizarro charm",.

 As a ghostwriter, Alan has collaborated on numerous non-fiction and fiction projects with celebrities and public figures including comedian Kevin Pollak, director Tobe Hooper, chef Stephanie Izard, and jazz guitarist and vocalist George Benson.
 His music journalism has been published in Bass Player and Guitar Player, and his sportswriting has appeared in ESPN The Magazine and at ESPN.com, NBA.com, and ChicagoBulls.com.

+Alan has written the text for two Running Press publications in the "RP Minis" series: Desktop Surfing and Desktop Tetherball.